MichaIng/DietPi/README.md

         <a href="https://www.myvirtualserver.com/en">myVirtualserver.</a>
         <br>
         <br>
-        A wide range of SBC's and Virtual Machines, please <a href="https://dietpi.com/download">click here</a> for a full list.
+        A wide range of SBCs and VMs are supported. <a href="https://dietpi.com/download">Click here</a> for the full list.
         <br>
         <br>
     </p>